microsoft/dotnet-framework-docker/samples/wcfapp/README.md

 172.23.70.146
 ```
 ### Build a Container with Self-hosted WCF Service
 Project `WcfServiceConsoleApp` is created from Windows Classic Desktop 'Console App' template in Visual Studio.
 We added a [Dockerfile](/Dockerfile.console) to the project.
-We use `microsoft/dotnet-framework` image as the base image and expose ports 80 (for HTTP) and 808 (for NET.TCP) for the container.
+We use the [.NET Framework runtime image](https://hub.docker.com/_/microsoft-dotnet-framework-runtime/) as the base image and expose ports 80 (for HTTP) and 808 (for NET.TCP) for the container.

 Run commands below to build the container image with name `selfhostedwcfservice` and start an instance of it named `myservice2`.
 ```